k-nox/fullstackopen/part0/exercise-04-new-note.md

 # Exercise 0.4 - New Note

-My diagram showing the browser/server interactions when a user submits a new note is as follow:
+My diagram showing the browser/server interactions when a user submits a new note is as follows:

 ![sequence diagram](../resources/New%20Note.png).